 One of main symptoms of bronchiectasis is thick green phlegm, although it it common to also experience symptoms like a cough with blood, shortness of breath, general malaise and chest pain.

-What to do: Treatment for pulmonary bronchiectasis should be oriented by a lung specialist.
+How to treat: Treatment for pulmonary bronchiectasis should be oriented by a lung specialist.
 It is aimed at decreasing symptoms intensity and relieving discomfort.
 Treatment may involve antibiotics and bronchodilators.

 6. Cystic fibrosis